Holly: A dog with a heart so big she needed a pacemaker

 Mornings together on the patio, me with my coffee and her watching out for Woodland visitors to the garden.

 In more than 12 years as the garden watchdog, Holly has not killed or even injured a single garden friend or foe.
-She’s probably done more harm to her vocal chords than any wild creature in the garden.

 Holly wasn’t always full of energy.
-Almost two years ago we thought we were going to lose her.
+Several years ago we thought we were going to lose her.
 After she stopped eating and lost a lot of her spunk we rushed her off to our local vet only to find out her heart was in rough shape.
 Tests showed it had dropped to only 31 beats a minute (dogs usually clip along at about 100-plus beats a minute) and had become quite enlarged.

 Several tests and veterinarian visits landed us at a specialized animal hospital where we met Dr. Minors, an animal cardiologist and surgeon who explained that one of the chambers in Holly’s heart was misfiring and that she would be a perfect candidate for a pacemaker.